VZCE/mbrpc/README.md

 - Real-time display of the currently playing track information (title, artist, album, artwork, timestamps).
 - Automatic updating of Discord status with the current track.
-- Supports custom statuses for enhanced personalization.
-- Drag and drop markdown and HTML files into Dillinger
-- Export documents as Markdown, HTML and PDF

 ## 📋 Prerequisites